leesei/leesei.github.io/src/content/post/learning.md

 ## Medium

 Many authors now post on Medium, but Medium is not user friendly at all.
+Also many posts are behind paywall.

 I use these extensions: